Petroleum industry in Azerbaijan: Early history

 A 1593 inscription in Balaxani commemorates a manually dug well, 35 m deep.

-The Turkish scientist and traveller of the second part of the 17th century, Evliya Çelebi, reported that "the Baku fortress was surrounded by 500 wells, from which white and black acid refined oil was produced".
+The Turkish scientist and traveller Evliya Çelebi (1611–1683) reported that "the Baku fortress was surrounded by 500 wells, from which white and black acid refined oil was produced".

-In 1636 Adam Oleary Elshleger (1603-1671), a German diplomat and traveler, gave description of 30 Baku oil wells and remarked that some of them were gushers.
+In 1636 German diplomat and traveller Adam Olearius (1603–1671, "Ölschläger", often transcribed as "Adam Oleary Elshleger") gave a description of 30 Baku oil wells and remarked that some of them were gushers.

 The first detailed description of the Baku oil industry was made by Engelbert Kaempfer, Secretary of the Swedish Embassy to Persia (Iran) in 1683.